Home Business & Other LaTeX Cookbook - Second Edition

 9. Compile the document.
 Here is the upper part of the output:

 That was pretty easy!
-You got a fully fledged formal letter with addressing information, an envelope window support, date of writing, phrases, signature, and even fold marks.
+You got fully fledged formal letter addressing information, envelope window support, today’s date, phrases, signature, and even fold marks.

-Now you can enter the real addresses and the actual letter text.
+Now, you can enter real addresses and actual letter text.

 How it works...

-When loading the letter class scrlttr2, we activated the address field, switched on fold marks, and set the options for aligning the sender's address to the right.
+When loading the scrlttr2 letter class, we activated the address field, switched on fold marks, and set the options for right aligning the sender’s address.

-The scrlttr2 class is quite different from other classes, so it has a special interface.
-Using the \setkomavar command, we set the content of class variables, similar to the \renewcommand command.
-Here, we set the name and address.
-The KOMA-Script manual explains all the available variables.
-As mentioned in the recipe Writing a book, you can open it by typing the texdoc scrguien command in Command Prompt, or online at http://texdoc.net/pkg/scrguien.
+The scrlttr2 class is quite different from others, so it has a unique interface.
+Using the \setkomavar command, we set the content of class variables, similar to \renewcommand.
+Here, we put names and addresses.
+The KOMA-Script manual explains all available variables.
+As mentioned in the Developing a thesis recipe, you can open it by executing texdoc koma-script at Command Prompt or online at https://texdoc.org/pkg/koma-script.

 We used a letter environment for the actual content, including the opening and closing phrases.
 The address is a mandatory argument for that environment.
 You can have several letter environments in a single document.